 The Board of Directors appoints committees to help carry out its duties.
 Each committee reports the results of its meetings to the full Board of Directors.
-The Board of Directors established its Audit and Share Incentive Committees in 1999, and its Compensation Committee (which replaced the Share Incentive Committee) in 2004.
+The Board of Directors established its Audit and Share Incentive Committees in 1999; the Compensation Committee replaced the Share Incentive Committee in 2004.
 Only non-employee directors serve on our Audit Committee and Compensation Committee.